ReproNim/OHBMEducation-2022/Exercise/README.md

 shared location.
 A GitHub repo is FAIR: Findable, Accessible, Interoperable and Reusable.
 Since this will be 'self published' and not peer-reviewed, we really should think of this as a pre-print of our 'publication'.
 Were this an actual publication, we would create a more formal document, complying with the norms of traditional scientific publication, and submit to a peer-reviewed journal (after depositing the preprint as well).

-Don't have an account on github ? please create one on [GitHub](https://github.com) You will need a **token** - please navigate to your account (top right) and then go to "developer settings" and "personal access token" create a token - click on "repo" and take the token to do things like `git push` (see below)

 ## Pre-Registration
 In this case, we do have a specific set of hypotheses we are testing.
 In general, we *should* pre-register this plan (or consider a [registered report]())